Katherine Lenger, Ph.D.

 Meet Dr. Katherine Lenger

 I am a licensed clinical psychologist in Rhode Island and North Carolina, and I also have the Authority to Practice Interjurisdictional Telepsychology in PSYPACTparticipating states (#14458)*. and offer online therapy to clients located in both of those states..
 I take an integrative and evidence-based approach to my clinical practice.
 I draw from a variety of specialized cognitive behavioral and psychodynamic treatments to provide couples and individual therapy to adults.
 My areas of specialization and interest include obsessive-compulsive disorder (OCD) and other anxiety disorders, trauma- and stressor-related disorders, relationship distress, infidelity, intimacy concerns, transition to parenthood/parenting stress, and other relationship challenges.
-I also specialize in working with LGBTQIA-identifying individuals and couples.
+I also specialize in working with LGBTQIA-identifying individuals.

-I approach therapy through an integrative lens, incorporating psychodynamic and other evidence-based practices with an emphasis on Acceptance and Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT), Integrative Behavioral Couple Therapy (IBCT), and mindfulness-based interventions.
+I approach therapy through an integrative lens, incorporating psychodynamic and other evidence-based practices (EBPs) with an emphasis on Acceptance and Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT), Integrative Behavioral Couple Therapy (IBCT), and mindfulness-based interventions.
 I am also trained in more specialized EBPs including Cognitive Processing Therapy and Prolonged Exposure for trauma, and Exposure and Response Prevention for OCD.

 I received my Ph.D. from the University of Tennessee, Knoxville in Clinical Psychology and completed my pre-doctoral internship at the Alpert Medical School of Brown University in the Adult Track.
 I remained at Brown where I completed a post-doctoral fellowship in Trauma Recovery